 The Walkway Victory Memorial bricks is a memorial site created at the initiative of The Regan Legacy Foundation.

-This unique location is dedicated to the commemoration of American veterans who served with the Allies during World War II.
-This place invites us to meditate to honor their memory.
+This unique place is dedicated to the commemoration of American veterans who served alongside the Allies in the Second World War.
+It’s a place to reflect and honor their memory.

 For the more informed among you, you can also test your knowledge by trying to recognize names.